Please scroll down on our home page to view help information in the event of a government shutdown

 What are waivers?

-A Medicaid waiver is a provision in Medicaid law which allows the federal government to waive rules that usually apply to the Medicaid program.
-The intention is to allow individual states to accomplish certain goals, such as reducing costs, expanding coverage or improving care for certain target groups.
+A Medicaid waiver is a provision in Medicaid law that allows the federal government to waive rules that usually apply to the Medicaid program.
+The intention is to allow individual states to accomplish certain goals, such as reducing costs, expanding coverage, or improving care for certain target groups.
 In NH for Developmental Services, there are 3 Medicaid waivers:

 A) Developmental Disability Waiver (adults)